 Former Harvard professor Bert Vaux asked tens of thousands of people across the U.S. these questions and released the results as the 2003 Harvard Dialect Survey.
 The data are fascinating; they reveal patterns of migration, unexpected linguistic kinships between regions, and the awesome variety of words we say and how we say them.

-The study has wormed its way into popular consciousness and periodically morphs into a meme (just search "accent tag" on YouTube).
+The study has worked its way into popular consciousness and periodically morphs into a meme (just search "accent tag" on YouTube).
 Last summer, North Carolina State University graduate student Joshua Katz turned Vaux's geographical data into a set of stunning heat maps that went viral.

 For the video above, we called people across the country to ask them a few of Vaux's questions, then layered the answers with maps based on Katz's.
 You'll hear what Philadelphians call a group of people, the many ways of pronouncing "pecan," and what Southerners mean when they say "the devil is beating his wife."